Walnut Creek History – On Video

 Mike Rinehart shares about this nearly 60-year Walnut Creek Tradition.
 Started by his grandfather, Pete Rinehart, a prominent civic leader in his day.

-JoAnn Hanna: Remembering World War II
+JoAnn Hanna: Remembering WWII

 JoAnn Hanna, owner of JoAnn’s dress shop, recalls sending the troops off during WWII, as they rode down Main Street.